 - Ranna Parekh, MD, Director of Division Diversity and Health Equity, American Psychiatric Association.
 Reports no financial relationships with commercial interests.

-- Sejal Patel, Senior Program Coordinator, Division Diversity and Health Equity, American Psychiatric Association.
+- Sejal Patel, Senior Program Manager, Division of Diversity and Health Equity, American Psychiatric Association.
 Reports no financial relationships with commercial interests.

 Optimal System Configuration: